How WakeRoute works

 Optional: passcode protection

 A passcode protects the website edit page only.
 It is for organizers who should manage marks, preset courses, fleets, and later course corrections.
-Recording, joining, and uploading from iOS are not passcode-gated.
+Recording, joining, and uploading from the app are not passcode-gated.

 Example: Chicago Corinthian Yacht Club runs "Wednesday Night" all summer.
 They create one series event in April.
 Every Wednesday from May to September, 4 fleets (Cruising Spin, J/105, PHRF, Jib & Main) start 5 minutes apart.
 Sailors open the app, tap the event, pick their fleet, and hit record.
 After the race, each fleet's results appear automatically — no manual setup needed week to week.